Kuntara Pukthuanthong

 Picture

-Changing Expected Returns can Induce Spurious Serial Correlation with Richard Roll and Avanidhar Subrahmanyam
+Changing Expected Returns Can Induce Non-zero but Unprofitable (Illusory) Return Autocorrelation with Richard Roll and Avanidhar Subrahmanyam

 • 6th JAAF India Symposium (January 2022), Auckland University of Technology, The 14th SME International Conference